curv3d/curv/docs/language/Strings.rst

 Characters and Strings
 ----------------------
-A string is a list of characters.
+In Python, Ruby and Javascript, there is a *string* type, but not a *character* type.
+And strings are distinct from lists/arrays, which is important to some data structures.
+Strings mostly behave like lists or arrays, but not exactly, because indexing into a string yields a 1-element string instead of a character.
+The difference between string and list semantics adds complexity when you need to view a string as a list of characters.
+Curv has a different view of reality.

-The string literal syntax ``"abc"`` is a shorthand for ``[char 97, char 98, char 99]``.
+* Curv has a character type, and the string literal syntax ``"abc"`` is shorthand for a list of characters ``[char 97, char 98, char 99]``.
-Because there is no difference between a string and a list of characters, all of the `List`_ operations can be used on strings, without restriction.
+  Because there is no difference between a string and a list of characters, all of the `List`_ operations work correctly on strings, without limitation.
+* Curv has a symbol type.
+A symbol ``#foo`` is an abstract labelled value with no internal structure.
+Symbols are scalar values, distinct from lists.
+  Use symbols, not strings, when you need labelled values to distinguish between several disjoint alternatives.
+See `Variants`_ for more details.
+* The ``string`` function converts a symbol to a string, and the ``symbol`` function converts a string to a symbol.

 Currently, only ASCII characters are supported (excluding the NUL character).
 Later, Unicode will be supported.

+.. _`Variants`: Variants.rst
 .. _`List`: List.rst

 ``char c``